-Cconst is the constant value of the logarithmic regression line, g/km
+Cconst is the constant value of the logarithmic regression line

+In the case that multiple vehicles have been tested, the CRI shall be calculated for each vehicle, and the resulting values shall be averaged.
 The manufacturer will provide statistical evidence to the responsible authority that the fit is sufficiently statistically justified.

+[Based on the deviation of the measurements from the fit, the slope CRI should be corrected downward with the standard deviation of the errors in the fit:

+where:

+MCO2,i-fit is the result of the applying the equation for each of the distances Di.

+The slope CRI shall be corrected for the uncertainty in the fit by:

+CRI CRI - fit]

 1.10 The run-in factor RICO2(j) for CO2 emissions of CoP test vehicle j shall be determined by the following equation:

-RICO2j=1+CRI . lnDk-ln(Dj)MCO2,j
+RICO2j=1-CRI . lnDk-ln(Dj)MCO2,j

 where:

 Dk is the average distance of the valid tests after the run-in, km

+in case that multiple vehicles are tested, Dk shall be averaged

 Dj is the system odometer setting of the CoP test vehicle, km